-Houdini, to start with, has deep perceptions concerning life and people's conduct yet he fails to raise his acting to a level high enough to get "into the history books."
-Although he becomes an entrepreneur of his craft, he admits that he remains "a vaudevillian" (25) or "a trickster, an illusionist a mere magician" (83) who cannot distinguish his real life from his tricks and escapist entertainments.
+Houdini, as already indicated, has deep perceptions concerning life and people's conduct.
+His theatrical accomplishments qualify him to enter books of history but weirdly he does not consider himself a great actor.
+His socio-economic level turns him into a fragile person.
+In consequence, he uses his vulnerability as stepping stones to improve himself.
+Making use of the technological developments, which dawned in the 20th century, he invents newfangled and exhilarating supernatural escapes.
+He uses airplanes to experience flying and resorts to cinema to control time.
+Although he becomes an entrepreneur of his craft, he admits that he is never accepted by the upper class falling thus back into the realm of impeding vulnerability.
+He believes he remains "a vaudevillian" (25) or "a trickster, an illusionist a mere magician" (83) who cannot distinguish his real life from his tricks and escapist entertainments.
 The narrator says,